Lissy93/dashy/docs/troubleshooting.md

 ## 404 after Launch from Mobile Home Screen

-Similar to the above issue, if you get a 404 after using iOS and Android's “Add to Home Screen” feature, then this is caused by Vue router.
+Similar to the above issue, if you get a 404 after using iOS and Android's "Add to Home Screen" feature, then this is caused by Vue router.
 It can be fixed by setting `appConfig.routingMode` to `hash`

 See also: [#628](https://github.com/Lissy93/dashy/issues/628), [#762](https://github.com/Lissy93/dashy/issues/762)